5ecompendium/emporium/_items/deck-of-many-things.md

 ***Vizier.*** At any time you choose within one year of drawing this card, you can ask a question in meditation and mentally receive a truthful answer to that question.
 Besides information, the answer helps you solve a puzzling problem or other dilemma.
 In other words, the knowledge comes with wisdom on how to apply it.

 ***The Void.*** This black card spells disaster.
-Your soul is drawn from your body and contained in an object in a place of the GM’s choice.
+Your soul is drawn from your body and contained in an object in a place of the DM’s choice.
 One or more powerful beings guard the place.
 While your soul is trapped in this way, your body is incapacitated.
 A wish spell can’t restore your soul, but the spell reveals the location of the object that holds it.
 You draw no more cards.